GLENDALE, Ariz. — The White Sox are rebuilt.

-It truly does seem that Hahn’s front office did go out and get everything that was missing from this roster, which featured as impressive a collection of young talent as you’ll find but lacked experience, especially winning experience.
+It truly seems like Hahn’s front office went out and got everything that was missing from this roster, which featured as impressive a collection of young talent as you’ll find but lacked experience; especially winning experience.
 Even 33-year-old team leader Abreu has never played in the postseason.

 Enter the newcomers.
 Grandal and Encarnacion have appeared in each of the last five postseasons.
 Keuchel’s been to the playoffs in four of the last five years.
 Gonzalez played in three of the last four postseasons.
-New reliever Steve Cishek went to the NL wild card game with the Cubs in 2018.
+New reliever Steve Cishek went to the National League Wild Card game with the Cubs in 2018.

-They have no plans of stopping those streaks.
+They have no plans of stopping those postseason streaks.